WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 // ----------------
 // Relative URL type based on env, or false if not relative
-// Assumed values to be used:
-//    'app-index-relative'
-//    'server-root-relative'
-//    false (if not relative, but FQDN used)
+// Assumed values to be used: 'app-index-relative'; 'server-root-relative'; false (if not relative, but FQDN used)
-// Note that value MUST be 'app-index-relative' if index.html is opened from local filesystem directly
-// let relativeUrlType = (devServerRunning) ? false : currTierProps.relativeUrlType;
+// Value MUST be 'app-index-relative' if index.html is opened from local filesystem directly and CSS is not inlined in JS let relativeUrlType = currTierProps.relativeUrlType;
-let relativeUrlType = currTierProps.relativeUrlType;

 if (devServerRunning) {